Wall Street Analyst Initiated Rithm Capital Corp. [RITM]. What else is Wall St. saying

 Sponsored

-Rithm Capital Corp.
-(NYSE:RITM, “Rithm Capital” or the “Company”) announced today that its Board of Directors (the “Board”) has declared first quarter 2023 common and preferred stock dividends.
+“We are very excited to be expanding our business into the European markets,” said Michael Nierenberg, President and CEO of Rithm Capital.
+“The ongoing dislocations in the markets should enable us to generate attractive risk-adjusted returns for LPs and shareholders.
+I am very excited to have Marty leading our team in Europe.
+Marty brings with him over 30 years of experience in asset-backed securities, consumer lending platforms, and residential and commercial real estate, of which 22 years have been in Europe.”.

-The results of the trading session contributed to over 5289224 shares changing hands.
-Over the past one week, the price volatility of Rithm Capital Corp. stands at 3.40% while the volatility over the past one month is 2.84%.
+The stocks have a year to date performance of -2.82 percent and weekly performance of 0.76 percent.
+The stock has been moved at 10.68 percent over the last six months.
+The stock has performed -12.36 percent around the most recent 30 days and changed -2.82 percent over the most recent 3-months.

-The market cap for RITM stock reached $3.67 billion, with 473.77 million shares outstanding and 471.39 million shares in the current float.
-Compared to the average trading volume of 4.64M shares, RITM reached a trading volume of 5289224 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.60M shares, RITM reached to a volume of 5538080 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RITM shares is $11.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RITM stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.